 Risk Factors: Obesity and repetitive, weight-bearing activities, such as endurance running or occupations that require prolonged standing, can lead to tearing, swelling and pain of the plantar fascia.
 Tight heel cords or abnormalities of the foot, leg and ankle also increase risk.

 History and Symptoms: Pain typically follows an increase in the amount or intensity of activity, or a change in walking surface or footwear.
 It occurs in the heel, mid-arch or ball of the foot, and is worse in the morning.

 Physical Exam: Patients are evaluated for pain and tenderness along the plantar fascia.
 Ankle mobility may be limited due to a tight Achilles tendon, and it may be painful to stretch the foot.
 Limping to avoid pressure on the affected heel may cause hip or lower back pain.

-Rehab Management: Experts recommend a variety of treatments that include weight reduction, proper footwear, shoe inserts, orthotic and arch supports, taping, and night splints.
+Rehab Management: Physical medicine and rehabilitation physicians will recommend a variety of treatments that include weight reduction, proper footwear, shoe inserts, orthotic and arch supports, taping, and night splints.
 Stretching the foot and ankle, massaging the area, and applying ice for 15-20 minute intervals also may relieve pain and promote healing.
 In some cases, ultrasound, corticosteroid injections and pain medication are recommended.

 Other Resources for Patients and Families: Several sources are available about the importance of stretching, appropriate training levels and proper footwear.
 Education is important regarding pain management and activity levels as well as prognosis about outcomes of this condition tailored to each patient’s individual needs.
 The condition will involve a comprehensive evaluation provided by a trained PM&R physician with expertise in this condition.